uptonking/note4yaoo/lib-editor-prosemirror-docs.md

 - A ProseMirror document is a node, which holds a fragment containing zero or more child nodes.
   - This is a lot like the browser DOM, in that it is recursive and tree-shaped.
   - But it differs from the DOM in the way it stores inline content.
-- in ProseMirror, the **inline content is modeled as a flat sequence, with the markup attached as metadata to the nodes**
+- in ProseMirror, the **inline content is modeled as a flat sequence, with the markup attached as metadata to the nodes**.
   - It allows us to represent positions in a paragraph using a character offset rather than a path in a tree,
   - and makes it easier to perform operations like splitting or changing the style of the content without performing awkward tree manipulation.
 - This also means **each document has one valid representation**.